hharnisc/meteor-accounts-admin-ui-bootstrap-3/README.md

 		if (Meteor.users.findOne("your_admin_user_id"))
 			Roles.addUsersToRoles("your_admin_user_id", ['admin']);

-		// create a couple of roles if they don't already exist if(!Meteor.roles.findOne({name: "secret"}))
+		// create a couple of roles if they don't already exist (THESE ARE NOT NEEDED -- just for the demo) if(!Meteor.roles.findOne({name: "secret"}))
             Roles.createRole("secret");